oscarotero/simple-crud/README.md

 ### Lazy loads

-Both `Row` and `RowCollection` can load automatically other related data.
-Just use a property named like a related table.
+Both `Row` and `RowCollection` can load automatically other related rows.
+Just use a property named as related table.
 For example:

 ```php
 //Get the category id=34